kadenbunch/Red-Eye-Triage/README.md

 ## Data

-The images are **not** redistributed in this repository by default.
-Follow [`data/README.md`](data/README.md) to obtain the source dataset and reproduce the curated four-class set.
+The curated images are redistributed in this repository.
+Follow [`data/README.md`](data/README.md) to obtain the complete source dataset and reproduce the curated four-class set.
 The code expects:

 ```
 data/images/